-In addition, the SEC has proposed new Rule 2a-46 that is substantially similar to H.R.
+In addition, the SEC has proposed new Rule 2a-46 that is similar in many respects to H.R.
 436. The proposed rule, however, does not contain a test based upon market capitalization.
 The Advisor does not expect that either the proposed rule or legislation, if adopted, will be adverse to the Company's investment program.